harrybrwn/utest/README.md

 # utest
-A lightweight, header file only testing framework for c/c++
+A lightweight, single file, testing framework for c/c++